ghoshsuman845/frontend-interview-preparation-kit/README.md

   ### Tips:

   - Whenever starting with a new topic, don't just read from one resource, try to read atleast 10 articles surrounding that topic from [Medium](https://medium.com/)/other websites.
+  - Always try to understand the `What, Why and How's?(What is the topic about?
+Why is it used?
+How to use/implement it?)` of a topic with an example of it.
+This gives you a fair and required idea about the topic.
+You can also take a real time coding implementation of that topic which will give you the best understanding of the topic, rest of the clarity comes with experience and practise.😌

  #
  <p align="center">